Understanding My Bill

 Billing Summary section of the sample bill

-Total Current Term Charges: The total current term charges are the total semester charges from the Charges section above.
+Total Current Term Charges: This is the total amount for the current semester, including all charges listed in the Charges section above.

-Previous/Other Term Balance: The previous/other term balance is the amount carried over from a prior term.
-It can either be an amount due or a credit balance.
+Previous/Other Term Balance: This is any amount carried over from a previous term, which may be either an amount due or a credit balance.

-Amount Due: The amount due is the amount that must be paid in full by the due date.
+Amount Due: This is the total amount that must be paid in full by the due date.

-Future Balance: The future balance is the total amount of charges and credits that will be due and/or available in the future.
-The remaining amount of a monthly payment plan due in the months to come commonly appears here.
+Future Balance: This shows the total charges and credits that will be due or available in the future.
+It often includes the remaining balance for your monthly payment plan for upcoming months.

 4. Making Your Payment and Due Date